 Hi!
-I am Davide, I live in Amsterdam and I build stuff for the internet.
+I am Davide, I build stuff for the internet.

 My favorite things are Clojure, Dungeons & Dragons, open-source software/hardware, the outdoors and photography.